H4ppy-04/H4ppy-04/README.md

 [^2]: Vim is a terminal-based modal text editor based off of Bill Joy's Vi.
 [^3]: FZF is a general-purpose command-line fuzzy finder.
 [^4]: VimTex is a plugin for Vim that allows me to live-reload most pdf viewers and run a LaTeX compiler when I save a file.

+---

+Note: apologies that this page looks like a wikapedia article; I'm trying to reduce the amount of link spam.